khalilou88/spring-liberty-oracle-app/README.md

 # Spring Application Deployment on WebSphere Liberty with Oracle Database

-This guide provides a complete setup for deploying a traditional Spring application on WebSphere Liberty using ojdbc8 driver and Java 8, focusing on the backend components without JSP views.
+This guide provides a complete setup for deploying a traditional Spring application on WebSphere Liberty using ojdbc8 driver and Java 8, focusing on the backend components without views.

 ## Project Structure